 Online networking is a powerful strategy for job seekers, entrepreneurs and other professionals:

 SJU Connects: Schedule a Career Conversation, Resume Review, or Mock Interview with alumni in your industry using this online, alumni advisory platform.
 Browse profiles of alumni who elected to join this group and book a consultation.
 No more wondering if you'll get a response - SJU Connects manages the appointment scheduling, streamlining the process so you can focus on professional connections.
-Login to your SJUCareers account and click on SJU Connects under "System Shortcuts".
-Click here for tips on getting started on SJU Connects.
+Click here to get started on SJU Connects.
+Want an overview first?
+Click here for best-practice tips for using SJU Connects.

 CareerShift: Manage your job search and identify contacts for informational interviews and networking purposes.
 Login to your SJUcareers account to access CareerShift and be sure to read our Tips for Using CareerShift Effectively.